Did you know that the way we use our time influences what we can achieve?

 🔵 Evening

-• You may still get that evening energy peak if you’re an early bird.
+- You may still get that evening energy peak if you’re an early bird.
 Why not use it for something you need to do urgently?
-And you’ll be pleased with your concentration levels when no one is there to distract you in the later hours.
+And you’ll be delighted with your concentration levels when no one is there to distract you in the later hours.

 Finding Your Best Time to Study

 What you’ve just finished reading are the ground rules for when it’s best to study.
 But what schedule should you stick to?
-After all, your circadian rhythm is unique and may differ from the general guidelines above.
+After all, your circadian rhythm is unique and likely differs from the general guidelines above.

 Here are the questions you can answer to find what works best for you: